-Did you proofreadand proofread again?
-Are your dates formatted consistently (i.e. 5/20XX, May 20XX)?
+Did you proofread and proofread again?
+Are your dates formatted consistently (e.g. 5/20XX, May 20XX)?
 Do you have the same type of information bolded/italicized in each position?
 Have you either written out the name of the state (New York) or abbreviated (NY) consistently?
 Is your font size consistent throughout your document?
 Have you used action verbs to begin each of your statements?
 Have you kept the experiences within each category in reverse- chronological order?
 Are your current experiences in present tense and your past positions in past tense?
 Did you check the verbs in your bullet points using the "I" test?
 (Insert an imaginary "I" in front of the verb.
 If the phrase makes sense, you are using the correct verb tense.)
 Are you following the résumé guidelines for the country to which you are applying?
 Did you tailor your content to the desired skills the employer has outlined in the job description?
-Did you have your resume reviewed by a Fleishman Center staff member?
-Résumés can be reviewed by the Flei shman Center during walk-in hours or by app Visit binghamton.edu/ccpd for walk- Schedule an appointment in hireBING
+Did you have your résumé reviewed by a Fleishman Center staff member?

+Résumés can be reviewed by the Fleishman Center during walk-in hours or by appointment.
+Visit binghamton.edu/ccpd for walk-in availability.
+Schedule an appointment in hireBING.